Pentair

 E06

-Heater displays E06 and will not fire; may occur immediately at startup.
+The heater displays E06 and will not fire; this may occur immediately at startup.

 Air Flow / Blower Fault